FioByr/hard_to_find_papers_project/README.md

 ### 1. Access and preprocess the data

-Read the readme from the data folder
+Please refer to the readme from the data folder

 ### 2. Install ASReview (and Makita)